Last Updated on August 25, 2023 by Soumya

 How to get to Xochimilco and Coyoacan from Mexico City?

-It is super easy to get to Xochimilco from Mexico City.
-Get to the Tasqueña Terminal on Metro Line 2 (blue color).
-From there you can take the Xochimilco Light Rail (el Treno Ligero) to get to Xochimilco Terminal.
-The ride takes about 35 minutes and costs 3 MXN.
-Find the updated time table and cost of the Xochimilco Light Rail here.
+Get to the Tasquena Terminal on Metro Line 2 (blue color).
+From there you can take the Xochimilco Light Rail (Tren Ligero) to Xochimilco Terminal.

-Day 4: Chapultepec Park & Castle
+Day 4 (4 Day Mexico City Itinerary): Chapultepec Park & Castle

 I have tried to keep the last day of this history-filled 4 days in Mexico City itinerary a little relaxed so that you do not tire yourself out before your travels the next day.
-What better way to do so than by heading to Bosque de Chapultepec, a huge green park that literally functions as the lung of Mexico City.

 The best part about Chapultepec Park is that it is home to so many other interesting attractions.
-One of my favorite museums – the National Anthropology Museum (which let me tell you is a must-visit in Mexico City) – is located right here.

-Since the park is huge, it is divided into 3 sections.
-Section 1 has a big zoo, National Anthropology Museum, Modern Art Museum, Chapultepec Castle, and a lake with boating facilities.
-Section 2 has the amusement park, a children’s museum, and the Natural History Museum.
-The last Section 3 is all about wooded trails and wildlife.
+- Section 1 has a big zoo, National Anthropology Museum, Modern Art Museum, Chapultepec Castle, and a lake with boating facilities.

 Admission to Chapultepec Park is free but you need to pay if you wish to enter any of the attractions.

-Sections 2 and 3 are open 7 days a week.
-Section 1 is open 5am – 7pm, Tuesday – Sunday but closed on Mondays.
 You will want to keep this in mind when planning your Mexico City itinerary.
-If Day 4 falls on a Monday, I suggest you shuffle things around.
+If Day 4 falls on a Monday, I suggest that you shuffle things around.

 Chapultepec Castle